gbif/hp-gb32/programme.md

 toc: true
 ---

 The GB31 meeting and associated events will take place in XXX, Portugal, in the period 30 September - 4 October 2024.
-[Pre-registration](/registration) is required for all the below events.
+[Pre-registration](/registration) is required for all events.

 ## Printable GB31 PDF programme